 Introducing the solution: Evercontact’s Centralization: Now your entire company or team can share professional contacts, whether you are using Gmail, GApps, or Outlook, with or without Salesforce or another CRM, so all of you have the absolutely latest details to reach out to all of your contacts, at your fingertips!

-Philippe, what’s so exciting about the new service?
+What’s so exciting about the new service?
 Didn’t Evercontact always have centralization?

 You’re right, we do have a way to centralize contact updates into Salesforce, but without that we could update only individual address books.
 We have some custom solutions for individual clients, but those took time manually setting up so we only had in place for larger clients.